Ray Tracing

 Ray Tracing Commands

 Ray tracing commands provoke work in the ray tracing pipeline.
-Ray tracing commands are recorded into a command buffer and when executed by a queue will produce work that executes according to the currently bound ray tracing pipeline.
+Ray tracing commands are recorded into a command buffer and when executed by a queue will produce work that executes according to the bound ray tracing pipeline.
 A ray tracing pipeline must be bound to a command buffer before any ray tracing commands are recorded in that command buffer.

 To dispatch ray tracing use: